LeKhoa745/SS2-Final-Project-Recipe-Finder-And-Collection-Manager/docs/weekly-report.md

 * Defined the main concept and features of the application.
 * Wrote the initial project description.
 * Created the GitHub repository for version control and collaboration.
-* Organized the basic project structure and documentation folder.

 ## Work Distribution